This Charming Man: Reception

-On release, the song received near unanimous critical praise.
+On release, the song received near-unanimous critical praise.
 Paul Morley of the NME wrote, This Charming Man' is an accessible bliss, and seriously moving.
 This group fully understand that the casual is not enough ...
 This is one of the greatest singles of the year, a poor compliment.
 Unique and indispensable, like 'Blue Monday' and 'Karma Chameleon' – that's better!"
 A contemporary review in The Face asked, "Where has all the wildness and daring got to?
 Some of it has found its way onto the Smiths' record, 'This Charming Man'.
 It jangles and crashes and Morrissey jumps in the middle with his mutant choir-boy voice, sounding jolly and angst-ridden at the same time.
 It should be given out on street corners to unsuspecting passers-by of all ages."
-Another contemporary review by Treble magazine described the song as a "stellar jangle-pop track," based on one of Marr's first truly iconic guitar licks.
 While the band was little-known in the United States at the time, Robert Palmer of The New York Times described the song as "sparkling, soaring, superlative pop-rock, and proof that the guitar-band format pioneered by the Beatles is still viable for groups with something to say".
 The following year, Palmer chose the song as the second best single of 1984.

 PopMatters described the song musically as "chiming, bouncing rockabilly".
+Treble magazine described the song as a "stellar jangle-pop track," based on one of Marr's first truly iconic guitar licks.
 AllMusic's Ned Raggett noted that "Early Elvis would have approved of the music, Wilde of the words", and described the track as "an audacious end result by any standard".
 Tim DiGravina, of the same organisation, wrote that "Debating the merits of the track here would be a bit pointless, as it's a classic song from one of the last great classic bands.
 It might as well be called 'This Charming Song'."
 In 2007, Oasis songwriter Noel Gallagher described the first time he heard the track: "The second I heard 'This Charming Man' everything made sense.
 The sound of that guitar intro was incredible.
-The lyrics are fuckin' amazing, too.
-People say Morrissey's a miserable cunt, but I knew straight away what he was on about."
-In 2006, Liz Hoggard from The Independent said that This Charming Man' ... is about age-gap, gay sex".
+The lyrics are fuckin' amazing, too."